 F10.
-Providing ongoing support for children by participating in IEP or IFSP processes
+Providing ongoing support for children by participating in IEP or IFSP processes pathologists, educators, and other related professionals

 F11.
 Counseling the child with hearing impairment regarding peer pressure, stigma, and other issues related to psychosocial adjustment, behavioral coping strategies, and self-advocacy skills